Over a Century of Life-Transforming Work Benefiting Millions

 World ORT was established in London in 1921, followed by Women’s American ORT in 1922 and American ORT in 1927.
 World ORT administers an international network of ORT schools and programs in 53 countries, constituting the largest non-governmental educational initiative in the world.
 In 2006, ORT in the United States consolidated to become ORT America.

 Everywhere ORT has set down roots in its 135-year history, people and communities have flourished.
 Support for ORT spans decades and generations, with contributors blending their deep Jewish admiration of education with the moral imperative of tikkun olam – repairing the world.

-With seven regional offices nationwide, ORT America is the leading fundraising organization for World ORT, whose Kadima Mada educational network in Israel and worldwide schools, colleges and international programs enable over 300,000 students to develop careers and lead fulfilling, independent lives.
+With eight regional offices nationwide, ORT America is the leading fundraising organization for World ORT, whose Kadima Mada educational network in Israel and worldwide schools, colleges and international programs enable over 300,000 students to develop careers and lead fulfilling, independent lives.
 ORT spans the socio-economic divide, and with a focus on science and technology, optimal teaching environments, innovative programs and quality instruction, ORT students obtain knowledge and skills for the demands of the current job market.
 Thanks to the generosity of donors, ORT leads the way preparing students for bright outcomes and shaping the world for a better future, facilitated by ORT America fundraising efforts.